 A large medical bill is scary, but it won’t hurt your credit and it doesn’t accrue interest charges.
 It’s when it gets to collections that your credit will suffer and you may need medical debt relief.
+And unfortunately, that’s a problem that one in five Americans are currently facing.
+A new report from the Journal of American Medicinal Association (JAMA) found we owe roughly $140 billion in medical debt—nearly twice what was previously estimated.

 Paying off medical bills before they go to collections

 If you currently have a medical bill – not a medical debt in collections – you can talk directly to your provider’s billing department and/or your insurance company to try to negotiate.
+Unfortunately, most people don’t even think to try this.
+Our 2020 medical debt survey revealed that 60 percent of respondents didn’t try to negotiate their bills.

 In addition, even if the bill has passed to collections, you can still try contacting the original medical service provider to negotiate.
 Medical service providers may be willing to work with you directly, so you can avoid the stress of trying to deal with a collector.